-Once a transcript has been evaluated, students with an mcc email account will be notified via email, the results of the transcript evaluation.
-Students without an MCC email will receive a postcard informing the student that the results have been posted.
+Once a transcript has been evaluated, students with an mcc email account will be notified via email, that their evaluation is complete.
+Students without an MCC email will receive a letter stating their evaluation is complete.
 Students may log onto their My Services account to view credits that have transferred (My Services for Students, Academic Profile, MCC Unofficial Transcripts).
-A letter will be sent if no credits are transferred.
+An email or letter will be sent if no credits are transferred.

-Transfer credit is not listed on MCC's transcripts or calculated into the student's GPA.
+Transfer credit is not listed on MCC's official transcripts or calculated into the student's GPA.
 Courses that are transferred in and replace courses taken at MCC may affect the GPA calculation, as transferred courses are not calculated into a student's cumulative GPA.